 Neck is a slim C profile - 1 9/16" nut width, neck starts slim and gets thicker as you go up the neck.
 Plenty of life in the frets.

-Comes with what we think is its original cardboard case which has seen better days, plus a 60’s strap & curly cord.
+Comes with what we think is its original cardboard case which is functional but has seen better days.

 Two demos here –